Sutomo School: Curriculum and education system

-Ever since 1995/96, Sutomo implemented the "Plus Class" (superior class) system which aims to accommodate the most outstanding students, where the course materials progress more quickly and sometimes reaches more advanced levels than the regular classes.
+Ever since 1995/96, Sutomo implemented the "Plus Class" (superior class) system which aims to accommodate the most outstanding students, where the course materials progress more quickly and sometimes reaches more advanced levels than the regular classes (Sutomo still uses the national curriculum of Indonesia as a baseline, but they modified the depth and breadth of the subjects to be more advanced).
 In 2001, the school has been granted permission by the Director-General of Education to open an accelerated class where the high school education can be completed within a period of 2 years instead of the usual three.
 However, this accelerated course was removed in 2015.